valecanto/sql-docs/docs/sql-server/azure-arc/extended-security-updates.md

 After you sign up for the ESU subscription, your next monthly bill includes a one-time bill-back charge for each machine that hosted a [!INCLUDE [ssSQL11](../../includes/sssql11-md.md)] instance or instances with an active ESU subscription from the beginning of the current ESU year, based on the timestamp when ESU was enabled, or when p-core ESU license got activated.
 From this point, you're billed for each machine on an hourly basis.

-Both bill-back and regular hourly charges use the hourly rate from this formula: *(core count) x (100% of Year 3 ESU license price) / 730*.
+Both bill-back and regular hourly charges use the hourly rate from this formula: *(Core count) x (100% of Year 3 ESU license price) / 730*.
 So, the size of the bill-back charge depends on how much time passes from July 12, 2024, to the activation time.

 The following billing rules apply: